 Report on Exchange Abroad

 The report on exchange abroad should be written in English or in the language spoken in your destination country.
-The actual contents may be informal.
+The actual content may be informal.
 Use the normal VAMK layout.
 Three pages is the minimum length of the report (text).
-I addition you can also include pictures.
-Note that no confidential or delicate information should be included in this report, since the reports are public.
+In addition you can also include pictures.
+Note that confidential or delicate information should not be included in this report, since the reports are public.
 Bear in mind that reports are a good source of information for those who are planning to go abroad.
 Try to be honest and describe things as they were during your exchange.
 In the future reports may be published in the homepages.
 Submit the report to your International Coordinator preferably as an e-mail attachment.

 Report on Exchange Abroad